 One treatment approach that can stop the growth of rapidly dividing cancer cells is to give medications that damage their DNA.
 This can be effective because one fundamental defect of many types of cancer cells is that they lack the ability to repair breaks in their DNA strands.

-One type of investigational medications being studied for the treatment of metastatic castration-resistant prostate cancer (mCRPC) that work by targeting the DNA repair process are the poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitors.
+One type of investigational medication being studied for the treatment of metastatic castration-resistant prostate cancer (mCRPC) that work by targeting the DNA repair process are the poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitors.

 Rucaparib is a PARP inhibitor that is being studied for the treatment of mCRPC by Clovis Oncology.
 Rucaparib has not been approved by any regulatory body, including the FDA, for the treatment of patients with prostate cancer.
 Rucaparib is thought to work by targeting key proteins (PARP) involved in the DNA repair process.
 Cancer cells undergo rapid DNA replication, therefore, mistakes in their DNA sequence can quickly accumulate if they are not repaired, leading to tumor cell death.
 Rucaparib is being studied to evaluate its effect in men with mCRPC with alterations in the breast cancer (BRCA) and ataxia telangiectasia mutated (ATM) genes.
 Other genetic markers that are being studied to determine if they can identify men with prostate cancer who may respond to rucaparib include BARD1, BRIP1, CDK12, CHEK2, FANCA, NBN, PALB2, RAD51, RAD51B, RAD51C, RAD51D, and RAD54L.